-Subp.
+- Subp.
 2. Statutory definitions.
-The terms "agency," "municipality," "eligible cost," and "municipal water purification system" shall have the meanings assigned them by Laws of Minnesota 1975, chapter 437, article XI, section 2, subdivision 2, clause (a).
+The terms "agency," "municipality," "eligible cost," and "municipal water purification system" shall have the meanings assigned them by Laws of Minnesota 1975, chapter 437, article XI, section 2, subdivision 2, clause (a). - Subp.

-Subp.
 3. Application.
-"Application" means the form prescribed by the agency with attachments specified by parts 4717.6000 to 4717.6900 which is submitted by a municipality for a grant.
+"Application" means the form prescribed by the agency with attachments specified by parts 4717.6000 to 4717.6900 which is submitted by a municipality for a grant. - Subp.

-Subp.
 4. Commissioner.
-"Commissioner" means the secretary and executive officer of the State Board of Health.
+"Commissioner" means the commissioner of health. - Subp.

-Subp.
 5. Discharges.
-"Discharges" means the person, corporation, or any other association issued a permit by the state of Minnesota or any of its departments or agencies for the addition or discharge of any substance or pollutant, including taconite tailings, to the waters of Lake Superior.
+"Discharges" means the person, corporation, or any other association issued a permit by the state of Minnesota or any of its departments or agencies for the addition or discharge of any substance or pollutant, including taconite tailings, to the waters of Lake Superior. - Subp.

-Subp.
 6. Enabling legislation.
-"Enabling legislation" means Laws of Minnesota 1975, chapter 437, article XI, section 2, subdivision 2.
+"Enabling legislation" means Laws of Minnesota 1975, chapter 437, article XI, section 2, subdivision 2. - Subp.

-Subp.
 7. Grant.
 "Grant" means the award of moneys by the agency under the authority of the enabling legislation and parts 4717.6000 to 4717.6900.